ChinBucher/ZK/README.md

 # ZK
-back up for zhikongSystem
+for zhikongSystem
-## a simple publish system developed by jfinal
+branchssssssss## a simple publish system developed by jfinal